 Highlights of Laos

-From $4,030 - 14 Days, Fully Inclusive from selected Australian cities
+From $4,960 - 14 Days, fully inclusive from selected Australian cities

-Laos has only recently been discovered as a fascinating tourist destination.
-This delightful jewel is steeped in historical treasures, glorious colonial architecture, lush green jungles and magnificent mountainous terrain.
+Laos is the hidden jewel of south-east Asia and is steeped in historical treasures, glorious colonial architecture, lush green jungles and magnificent mountainous terrain.

-Be amazed by the stunning natural scenery and meet its beautiful, gentle people.
+Be amazed by the stunning natural scenery and meet the beautiful, gentle people of Laos.
 Refreshingly, its long-established ways of life continue; to hurry is simply not the Lao way.
 This is a truly magical nation.